bartMn/IntroToAI_solutions/README.md

 # IntroToAI_solutions
+In this repository you can find 13 branches.
-Each solution is in a different branch
+Each branch contains a solution to a different problem from "CS50 Introduction to Artificial Intelligence with Python" course.